matssilva/videos/README.md

 ## Development Environment Setup

-1 - Clone this repository
+1 - Clone this repository<br />
-2 - Run npm install
+2 - Run npm install<br />
-3 - Start the app with npm-start
+3 - Start the app with npm-start<br />
-4 - Access using your preferred browser at http://localhost:3000
+4 - Access using your preferred browser at http://localhost:3000<br />
 5 - Open DevTools